Full disclosure: I’m actually a massive cheapskate.

 - $180

-The reason Nisolo stands out to me is that it’s a B Corp, a term that’s meaningless to most people but it carries a lot of weight: B Corps meet extremely rigorous standards for sustainability and worker treatment — in fact, these boots even have a net zero carbon footprint.
-There’s no denying that these factors are becoming increasingly important for consumers and even though the Daytripper Chukka takes a sustainability hit for their inability to be resoled, they remain great value.
+The reason Nisolo stands out is that it’s a B Corp, so they meet extremely rigorous standards for sustainability and worker treatment — in fact, these boots even have a net zero carbon footprint.
+There’s no denying that these factors are becoming increasingly important for consumers.

-Their first boot produced and their flagship model for under two hundred dollars is the Daytripper, which is a taller than average chukka boot that’s available in three leathers.
+Their first boot produced and their flagship model for under two hundred dollars is the Daytripper, which is a taller-than-average chukka boot that’s available in three leathers.
 All of them are certified by the Leather Working Group, meaning you’re guaranteed there’s none of the pollution that chrome tanning can produce in poorly regulated facilities.
-The shoes are extra comfortable too owing to their leather lining and shock absorbing insolesth.

-In short: they’re handsome boots and it’s worth checking out their site to see the two hundred sustainability metrics they use to minimize or eliminate their social and environmental impact.
+In short, they’re handsome footwear that are half boot and half chukka, and it’s worth checking out their site to see the two hundred sustainability metrics they use to minimize or eliminate their social and environmental impact.

 From the fair treatment of its workers, and ethical material sourcing, to making sure they don't leave a carbon footprint, this brand is out here to change the world for the better.